wenerwagner/financial-app/README.md

 - [x] Create User CRUD.
-- [ ] Create Login for the User.
+- [x] Create Login for the User.
 Endpoints and all that.
+- [ ] Create a Role System.
+- [ ] Create a ADMIN User when the application starts.